2018 Bloomington Gold Charlotte at the Hendrick’s Motorsports Complex

 By Bob Cook

 The Bloomington Gold – Charlotte 2018 Show was held Friday and Saturday, October 12 and 13.
 Two friends, John Keane and Bill Skinner (who are both Bloomington Gold Directors with responsibility for over-seeing judging classes), and I planned to attend.
 However, as the time drew near to head south to Charlotte (from Delaware), we kept hearing that Hurricane Michael was moving in from the Gulf over the Florida Peninsula and would probably pass right over Charlotte.
-We headed out anyway Thursday morning at 6:00 am hoping that by the time that we met the storm, it would be at of manageable intensity.
-And we did meet it at about 2:00 pm as we entered North Carolina.
+We headed out anyway Thursday morning at 6:00 am hoping that by the time we met the storm, it would be of manageable intensity.
+And we did meet at about 2:00 pm as we entered North Carolina.
 It rained cats and dogs, as they say, for about an hour and a half, and we saw a number of trees down with one partially blocking Interstate 85.
 But about 15 minutes before getting to our exit for the show, the rain stopped, and the sun came out – foreshadowing a great weekend!

 First, for those of you not familiar with Bloomington Gold, a little history.
 The Bloomington Gold Corvette show started in Bloomington, Illinois in 1973 as primarily a Corvette swap meet.
 It was held at the Bloomington, Illinois fairgrounds on the last full weekend of June.
 It soon became the first major Corvette swap meet and show in the USA, with the Bloomington Gold Certification judging starting in 1978.
-Since that early start, the meet has grown to be one of the premier shows in the country with a large swap meet, Gold Standard Judging of entered cars, a Gold Collection, and a host of other events during the four-day event.
+Since that early start, the meet has grown to be one of the premiers shows in the country with a large swap meet, Gold Standard Judging of entered cars, a Gold Collection, and a host of other events during the four-day event.
 The show still happens the last full weekend in June but is currently being presented at the Indianapolis Speedway, a great venue for all of the events associated with the show.

 Three years ago, Rick Hendrick, a Bloomington Gold sponsor, invited Guy Larsen, President of Bloomington Gold, to bring the Gold Collection and Gold Standard Judging to Charlotte, NC to be a part of a Corvette event hosted at Hendrick’s facilities (Hendrick Motorsport Complex) in Charlotte, NC during October of each year.
 (Gold Standard Judging includes Certification, Survivor, and Benchmark Judging.)
 The Gold Collection and Gold Standard Judging are now held on Friday and Saturday, and the Queen City Corvette Club, from Charlotte, hosts a large Corvette show adjacent to the Bloomington Gold show on Saturday.